GLIMS-RGI/rgi7_scripts/README.md

 # Scripts used to generate the Randolph Glacier Inventory version 7

 RGI7 is the next version of the Randolph Glacier Inventory.
-RGI7 intends to be the reference inventory for all of the world's glaciers outside of the two ice sheets.
-All glacier outlines should be mapped as close as possible to the the year 2000.
+See https://www.glims.org/rgi_user_guide for a full documentation.

-Unlike previous versions of the RGI, RGI7 will be a pure subset of the GLIMS database.
+Unlike previous versions of the RGI, RGI7 is subset of the GLIMS database.
 This repository contains the scripts that generate RGI7 out of GLIMS.

-This is a work in progress!
+RGI7 is now published.
+Current work focusses on RGI7.1

 Contributions and feedback welcome.

 ![RGI Workflow](img/workflow_rgi.png)